 The Company's policy is to require payment for services in advance.
-Payments received for services that have yet to be performed as of March 31, 2024 and December 31, 2023 are included in deferred revenue and patient deposits.
+Payments received for services that have yet to be performed as of June 30, 2024 and December 31, 2023 are included in deferred revenue and patient deposits.
+All of the deferred revenue and patient deposits as of December 31, 2023 were recognized in revenue during the six months ended June 30, 2024.